ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

   pure (z, x_bar)
 {% endhighlight %}

 `AD` is just a newtype wrapper around `ContT ..
-(ST s) .. `, in which the return variables are `STRef`s containing our dual variables.
+(ST s) .. `, in which the return variables are `STRef`s containing our dual variables; it implements the `Num`, `Fractional`, `Floating` interface and the library provides combinators for implementing new typeclasses as well.

+## Discussion

+This was a rather long and technical post.
+I hope I suceeded in showing how delimited continuations can be put to work to implement a purely-functional version of reverse-mode AD.
+This is a crucial component in the modern machine learning toolbox, and I find its functional version to be particularly pleasing.
+Time permitting, I will devise proper benchmarks for it.

+`ad-delcont` is a small but fully functional library.
+It's lightweight (fits anywhere you use `transformers`) and easily extensible as shown in its documentation, e.g. by specializing it to different number-like types.
+I'm looking forward to see what people will use it for!

+Feel free to contact me on [github](https://github.com/ocramz) or [twitter](https://twitter.com/ocramz_yo) with feedback or just to have a chat on these and related things!

 ## References